Phisoderm: Withdrawal from sale and reinstatement

-Both Phisoderm and Phisohex were removed by drugstores and retail outlet stores when the Food and Drug Administration halted the production and distribution of products containing more than 1% of hexachlorophene, in September 1972.
+Both Phisoderm and Phisohex were removed from drugstores and retail outlet stores when the US Food and Drug Administration halted the production and distribution of products containing more than 1% of hexachlorophene in September 1972.

 Phisoderm continued to be produced by Winthrop Laboratories, a division of Sterling Drug, in 1980.
 An over-the-counter drug, its advertising was carried out by Warren Muller Dulubowsky.

 By April 1989, Sterling Drug was owned by Eastman Kodak.
 Three Sterling brands, Haley's M-O, Philips' Milk of Magnesia, and Phisoderm, were being advertised by N.W.
 Ayer.

 In 1991, the Phisoderm account was picked up by Ammirati & Puris of New York City.
 When Bayer bought Sterling in 1994, Chattem acquired the Phisoderm brand.

 In 2005, it was sold to The Mentholatum Company.

+In the current formulation, as of 2023, the anti-acne active ingredient is 2% salicylic acid.